michael-soorys/kakashka-bank/README.md

 ### What is this?

 This is a full stack app that uses Flask, React and MongoDB.
 The purpose of this app is to be a learning tool for me and my little sister.
 I am learning primarily python by building the app.
 The app is a bank-like application meant to serve and provide financial education to a single user.

-It supports weekly:
+It supports:
-- Recurrning deposits (weekly allowance)
+- Recurrning deposits (static weekly allowance)
-- Regular depostit
+- Normal deposits
 - Withdrawals
 - Weekly interest payments at 1.33% to encourage and educate savings and compound interest benefits
 - Crediting at 15%
+- Deez Nuts

 ### How does it work?